-Kari K. Jacobson and Tia J. Jones obtained a defense verdict in a premises liability case tried in Orange County (Orlando) Florida.
-The Plaintiff alleged that violations of codes and standards in the design and construction of a curb at a hotel led to his trip and fall.
-Plaintiff further alleged the injuries sustained led to the end of Plaintiff’s career as a police officer.
-The jury found that the defendant breached no duty to Plaintiff.
+Jonathan Ficarrotta and Kari K. Jacobson obtained a defense verdict in a premises liability case tried in Hillsborough County (Tampa) Florida.
+The Plaintiff alleged that the design and construction of the stairs at a local hospital led to her slip and fall and injuries.
+The Jury found that the hospital was not negligent.

 Firm Practice Areas

 Insurer Bad Faith

 4901 NW 17th Way

 Fax: (754) 551-6884

 Naples, Florida 34119